 In the garden

 Mint really wants to be a ground cover.
-The long branches grow upward and then flop over and root, spreading the plant wherever it can reach.
+The long branches grow upwards and then flop over and root, spreading the plant wherever it can reach.
 The spikes of white or pinkish flowers are attractive, but brief.
 However, they do attract bees, butterflies and even birds.
 Most mint plants are hybrids and will not grow true from seed.

 Some of my favorite mints include: